GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 `topic`
 : name of the topic the change belongs to.

+`private`
+:   whether the change is marked private

+`wip`
+:   whether the change is marked work in progress (WIP)

 ### Common properties for events on a patch set

 `authorEmail`